Workplace Giving

 Ho‘ōla Maui Fund: contributions to this Kamehameha Schools fund will help with educational expenses for Maui families rebuilding from loss.

 KS I Mua Maui Fund: a perpetual fund directed to support KS Programs and Initiatives to meet education needs for KS Preschools, haumāna, employees and ‘ohana who are affected by disasters, including the Maui wildfires.
-This Kamehameha Schools fund matches gifts made in support of our employees, haumāna and their ‘ohana.

 Program Support: